Home business ideas you can start with your skills

 There are three main options for starting an ecommerce business from home:

-• Retail through an online marketplace: Use platforms like Etsy or Shopify to sell products you've made or bought from a wholesaler/manufacturer
+- Retail through an online marketplace.
+Use platforms like Etsy or Shopify to sell products you've made or bought from a wholesaler.

-• Retail on your own store: Sell your handmade or imported products through your own online store
+- Retail on your own store.
+Sell your handmade or imported products through your own online store for full control over branding and pricing.

 Affiliate marketing

-A longer-term goal for bloggers and online “influencers” is affiliate marketing.
-This is where you refer readers to online stores within your content.
+You refer readers to online stores within your content.
 When a reader makes a purchase after following your link, you earn a portion of the sale.
+This model works best once you've built a loyal audience.

 Online tutoring